4Health Grain Free Dog Food receives the Advisor’s mid-tier rating of 3.5 stars.

 The following is a list of recipes available at the time of this review.

-4Health Grain Free Beef and Potato Adult formula was selected to represent the other products in the line for this review.
+4Health Grain Free Whitefish and Potato was selected to represent the other products in the line for this review.

 Dry Dog Food